Highgrove House

 Highgrove House is the family residence of King Charles III and Queen Camilla.
 It lies southwest of Tetbury in Gloucestershire, England.
 Built in the late 18th century, Highgrove and its estate were owned by various families until it was purchased in 1980 by the Duchy of Cornwall from Maurice Macmillan.
 Charles III remodelled the Georgian house with neo-classical additions in 1987.
 The duchy manages the estate and the nearby Duchy Home Farm.

 The gardens at Highgrove have been open to the public since 1996.
-The gardens of the late 18th century home were overgrown and untended when Charles first moved in but have since flourished and now include rare trees, flowers and heirloom seeds.
+The gardens of the late-18th-century home were overgrown and untended when Charles first moved in but have since flourished and now include rare trees, flowers and heirloom seeds.
 Current organic gardening and organic lawn management techniques have allowed the gardens to serve also as a sustainable habitat for birds and wildlife.
-The gardens were designed by Charles in consultation with highly regarded gardeners like Rosemary Verey and noted naturalist Miriam Rothschild.
+The gardens were designed by Charles in consultation with highly regarded gardeners like Rosemary Verey and naturalist Miriam Rothschild.

 The gardens receive more than 30,000 visitors a year.
 The house and gardens are run according to the King's environmental principles and have been the subject of several books and television programmes.
 The King frequently hosts charitable events at the house.

 As the property is owned by the Duchy of Cornwall, control of the House was transferred to William, Prince of Wales, when his father acceded to the throne and he became Duke of Cornwall on 8 September 2022.
-The King and Queen Consort will lease the house from the Duchy to use as a country residence.
+The King rents the house from the Duchy to use as a country residence.

 Location

-Highgrove House is in Doughton, near Tetbury in the county of Gloucestershire in South West England.
+Highgrove House is in Doughton in the civil parish of Tetbury Upton, near Tetbury in the county of Gloucestershire in South West England.
 Gatcombe Park, the country residence of the King's sister, Anne, Princess Royal, is 6 miles away, between the villages of Minchinhampton and Avening.
 In addition, the King's cousin, Prince Michael of Kent, bought nearby Nether Lypiatt Manor shortly after the duchy purchased Highgrove, although he sold it in 2006.